juliandehoog/geo-timeseries-to-image/README.md

 - temperature measurements at different weather stations, or
 - solar power generation at different homes having rooftop solar PV

+This package uses existing interpolation packages to interpolate between individual point sources in 2D space (such as weather stations).
+Currently supported:
+-  `scipy.interpolate.griddata`
+-  `scipy.interpolate.RBFInterpolator`

-This package uses `scipy.interpolate.griddata` to interpolate between individual point sources (such as weather stations).
-It also provides an ability to add boundary points, which means that values can be estimated for entire rectangular regions, even with only a small number of time series data sources.
+It also provides an ability to add boundary points, which means that values can be estimated for entire rectangular regions, even with only a small number of time series data sources within the region.

 The 2D data that is generated from interpolation can either be accessed as a 2D numpy array of float values, or it can be displayed as a visual image.
-There is basic support to generate a sequence of images from time series data, and convert these into a video (using command line tool `ffmpeg`).
+There is basic support to generate a sequence of images from time series data.

 ---